 What Does Salesforce Do? | Salesforce

 In the realm of vertical SaaS, few companies command the same level of recognition and success as Salesforce.
 Founded in 1999 by Marc Benioff and Parker Harris, Salesforce emerged as a pioneer in the world of Customer Relationship Management (CRM) software, challenging the dominance of traditional on-premise solutions.
-Unlike its horizontal SaaS counterparts offering generic features for various businesses, Salesforce took a bold step – it focused on the specific needs of sales teams.
-This industry-specific approach revolutionized the way businesses manage customer interactions, pipelines, and marketing campaigns.

 From Humble Beginnings to Market Leader: